wadholm/microblog/ansible/README.md

 ### How to run playbooks

-First open `provision.yml` and replace `<subnet-id>` with a subnet-id from AWS.
+First open `group_vars/all.yml` and replace the commented values so it suits you.

 Use the command `ansible-playbook` to run playbooks.

-To create servers use `ansible-playbook provision.yml`.
-PS open file and replace `<subnet-id>` with a subnet id from AWS.
+To create instances use `ansible-playbook provision_instances.yml`.

-To destroy servers use `ansible-playbook terminate_ec2.yml`.
+To destroy instances use `ansible-playbook terminate_instances.yml`.